andersonopt/website/content/blog/product-release-notes-4-15-20.md

 Automatically create a PDF report for a project with one parcel per page and automated image labeling and image details.

-* Image title will auto-populate with the parcel name (County-Owner-LotSize)
+* Image title will auto-populate with the parcel name (County-Owner-LotSize).
 * Image description will auto-populate APN/PIN and site address (if available).

 Steps to run new report type:

-* From the map, select 'menu'
+* From the map, select 'menu'.
-* Click 'report' in the dropdown list
+* Click 'report' in the dropdown list.

 ![](/images/Report_Menu.png)

 * Select the (new) 'Automated project report' option.
-(To access the original report settings/customization options, select 'Custom report')
+(To access the original report settings/customization options, select 'Custom report').
-* Click 'Run project report'
+* Click 'Run project report'.

   ![](/images/Automated_Project_Report.png)
 * The reporting tool will automatically move the map around to grab screenshots of each parcel on the project and update the image name/details.
 Sit back, relax, and wait for the report to download (please don't click the map while this is running so we can grab the right images).